ellmetha/django-precise-bbcode/docs/index.rst

   BBCode is a special implementation of HTML.
 BBCode itself is similar in style to HTML, tags are enclosed in square brackets [ and ] rather than < and > and it offers greater control over what and how something is displayed.

 This application includes a BBCode compiler aimed to render any BBCode content to HTML and allows the use of BBCodes tags in models, forms and admin forms.
-The BBCode parser comes with built-in tags (the default ones ; ``b``, ``u``, ``i``, etc) and allows the definition of custom BBCode tags.
+The BBCode parser comes with built-in tags (the default ones ; ``b``, ``u``, ``i``, etc) and allows the definition of custom BBCode tags, placeholders and smilies.

 Features
 --------